Nickel–metal hydride battery: Consumer electronics

 NiMH batteries have replaced NiCd for many roles, notably small rechargeable batteries.
 NiMH batteries are commonly available in AA (penlight-size) batteries.
 These have nominal charge capacities (C) of 1.1–2.8 Ah at 1.2 V, measured at the rate that discharges the cell in 5 hours.
 Useful discharge capacity is a decreasing function of the discharge rate, but up to a rate of around 1×C (full discharge in 1 hour), it does not differ significantly from the nominal capacity.
-NiMH batteries nominally operate at 1.2 V per cell, somewhat lower than conventional 1.5 V cells, but can operate many devices designed for that voltage.
+Fully charged NiMH batteries nominally operate at 1.2 V per cell, somewhat lower than fresh 1.5 V disposable cells, but most devices are designed to continue operating until the voltage drops to about 1.0V, so NiMH batteries can replace alkaline batteries without loss of performance.

 Electric vehicles

 NiMH batteries were frequently used in prior-generation electric and hybrid-electric vehicles; as of 2020 they have been superseded almost entirely by lithium-ion batteries in all-electric and plug-in hybrid vehicles, but they remain in use in some hybrid vehicles (2020 Toyota Highlander, for example).
 Prior all-electric plug-in vehicles included the General Motors EV1, first-generation Toyota RAV4 EV, Honda EV Plus, Ford Ranger EV and Vectrix scooter.
 Every first generation hybrid vehicle used NIMH batteries, most notably the Toyota Prius and Honda Insight, as well as later models including the Ford Escape Hybrid, Chevrolet Malibu Hybrid and Honda Civic Hybrid also use them.